awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 Specify the number of CPU cores with the `coreCount` feature name, and specify whether multiple threads per core are enabled with the `threadsPerCore` feature name\.

-You can view the valid processor values for a particular instance class by running the [DescribeOrderableDBInstanceOptions](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeOrderableDBInstanceOptions.html) operation and specifying the instance class for the `DBInstanceClass` parameter\.
+You can view the valid processor values for a particular DB instance class by running the [DescribeOrderableDBInstanceOptions](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeOrderableDBInstanceOptions.html) operation and specifying the instance class for the `DBInstanceClass` parameter\.
 You can also use the following operations:
 + [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) – Shows the processor information for the specified DB instance\.
 + [DescribeDBSnapshots](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBSnapshots.html) – Shows the processor information for the specified DB snapshot\.
 + [DescribeValidDBInstanceModifications](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeValidDBInstanceModifications.html) – Shows the valid modifications to the processor for the specified DB instance\.

 In the output of the preceding operations, the values for the processor features are not null only if the following conditions are met:
-+ You are using an Oracle DB instance\.
++ You are using an RDS for Oracle DB instance\.
-+ Your Oracle DB instance supports changing processor values\.
++ Your RDS for Oracle DB instance supports changing processor values\.
 + The current CPU core and thread settings are set to nondefault values\.

 If the preceding conditions aren't met, you can get the instance type using [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html)\.
 You can get the processor information for this instance type by running the EC2 operation [DescribeInstanceTypes](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeInstanceTypes.html)\.